wp-plugins/wp-user-avatar/readme.txt

 == Screenshots ==

 1. WP User Avatar lets you upload your own Default Avatar.
-2. WP User Avatar adds a field to your profile in edit mode.
+2. WP User Avatar adds a field to your edit profile page.
 3. After you've set a WP User Avatar image, you will see the option to remove it.

 == Changelog ==

+= 1.2.1 =
+* Add: TinyMCE button
+* Update: Clean up redundant code
+* Update: Compatibility only back to WordPress 3.1

 = 1.2 =
 * Add: Default Avatar setting